Natural Dog Health Remedies

 • Aquapuncture: This involves injecting the acupoints with a solution of vitamin B12 and saline.
 The solution puts pressure on and thus stimulates the point for a longer period of time and is a good technique to use if the dog does not want to stay still for 20 minutes.

-Acupuncture for dogs is very safe IF the acupuncturist has received formal training, and most importantly, is licensed.
+Acupuncture for dogs is very safe and causes no undesirable side effects IF the acupuncturist has received formal training, and most importantly, is licensed.

 The effectiveness of canine acupuncture depends on a few factors, such as: